catedu/rea_aicle_inf_y_pri/qu_es_aicle.md

 Una definición que expresa mejor el **modo entrelazado en que se integra la lengua y el contenido** así como el énfasis compartido en ambos aspectos en el AICLE es la enunciada a continuación:

 "Content and Language Integrated Learning (CLIL) is a dual-focused educational approach in which an additional language is used for the learning and teaching of both content and language.
 That is, in the teaching and learning process, there is a focus not only on content, and not only on language.
 Each is interwoven, even if the emphasis is greater on one or the other at a given time."
-Coyle, Hood and Marsh (2010:1).
+Coyle, Hood, and Marsh (2010:1).

+"El aprendizaje integrado de contenido y lenguaje (CLIL) es un enfoque educativo de doble enfoque en el que se utiliza un idioma adicional para el aprendizaje y la enseñanza de contenido y lenguaje.
+Es decir, en el proceso de enseñanza y aprendizaje, hay un enfoque no solo en el contenido, y no solo en el lenguaje.
+Cada uno está entretejido, incluso si el énfasis es mayor en uno u otro en un momento dado".
+Coyle, Hood, and Marsh (2010:1).

 ![Wordle 3 AICLE](img/REAaicle_14_07_16_B1_T1_Principios_v2_img3.png)